 - Sandals.
 I usually bring a pair of sandals to let my feet rest outside of the hiking boots once we reach the campsite.

 - Sports Bra & Underwear.
 I bring a fresh pair of underwear for every day that we’re out hiking.
 On the other hand, my husband claims that turning inside out is good enough.
 Your choice.

 - Sunglasses.
-Personally I don’t bring my nice sunglasses hiking.
+Personally, I don’t bring my nice sunglasses hiking.
 I’ve lost or broken too many pairs over the years to trust myself on wilderness trips.
 For backpacking, I bring a cheap pair of polarized glasses to help with sun protection and glare.

 - Hiking bandana.
-You can wear a bandana around your head during the day and as a neck scarf at night.
+You can wear a bandana around your head during the day and a neck scarf at night.

 - Beanie.
 To help keep you stay warm during colder temperatures.